Esri/maps-app-ios/maps-app-ios/README.md

 2. An interactive Map View and [controller](UI/Map%20View).
 3. A decoupled, [modular UI](UI).

-Any component of the app can directly read and write the `AppContext`.
+Components of the app read from and write to the `AppContext`.
 Changes to the `AppContext` raise Notifications using iOS's in-built `NSNotificationCenter` to which the Map View and the UI can react.

 ![App Architecture](/docs/images/app-architecture.png)